neocl/jamdict/docs/index.rst

    pip install jamdict jamdict-data

-There is a demo Jamdict virtual machine to try out online on Repl.it
+Also, there is an online demo Jamdict virtual machine to try out on Repl.it

 https://replit.com/@tuananhle/jamdict-demo